 DOGS AND OTHER PETS

-Recently, For The Funk Of It has been inundated with non-service animal pets, who have accompanied their owners in violation of California and federal law.
+Recently, For the Funk of It has been inundated with non-service animal pets, who have accompanied their owners in violation of California and federal law.
 Moreover, these animals have compromised the health and safety of festival patrons and legitimate service animals.
 We have therefore developed a new service animal policy and procedure.
-The policy and procedure will be strictly enforced and implemented in the interest of ensuring that bona fide service animals are permitted and all other animals are prohibited from For The Funk Of It.
-By law, if an animal’s purpose or task is to provide protection, emotional support, well-being, comfort, or companionship, it is NOT considered a service animal and may NOT come to For The Funk Of It.
+The policy and procedure will be strictly enforced and implemented in the interest of ensuring that bona fide service animals are permitted and all other animals are prohibited from For the Funk of It.

 There are NO OPEN FIRES allowed.
 If you wish to bring a camp stove or BBQ, you must obtain a permit before you arrive.
 If you do not have a permit or have an open fire your wristband will be cut and you will be escorted off the festival grounds.

 If you smoke, please be very careful of all lit embers as the grounds are covered with dry leaves and grasses.
 Be sure to place fully extinguished butts in a proper receptacle!!

 There will be food vendors, a restaurant, and full bar on site.

 There are not many gas stations near Belden, gas up before your arrival.